raydiak/Math-Symbolic/README.md

 function may accept and return any expression for coefficients, and allows for exponents of any constant value.

-If .poly is called on a relation and $var is not passed, it will simply apply the process to each side of the relation separately (this behavior is likely to change in the future).
-If $var is passed, the relation is first arranged so that the right side is equal to zero, before grouping terms on the left.
+If .poly is called on a relation, it is first arranged so that the right side is equal to zero, before grouping terms on the left.
+An attempt is made to guess which side should be subtracted from the other to avoid ending up with an excessive amount of negation.

 #### .expression(Str:D $var)